-- Cool the pecans and very coarsely chop them, reserving about 1/2 cup for the top, if desired.
+- Cool the toasted pecans and very coarsely chop them, reserving about 1/2 cup for decorating the top, if desired.

-- To make the filling, in a medium bowl, whisk together eggs, corn syrup, brown sugar, molasses, butter, Kahlua and salt until nice and smooth.
+- In a medium bowl, whisk together eggs, corn syrup, brown sugar, molasses, butter, Kahlua and salt until nice and smooth.

-- Put the chopped pecans in the prepared pie shell.
-Arrange the reserved pecan halves on top.
+- Add chopped pecans in the prepared pie shell, and arrange the reserved pecan halves on top in desired pattern.

 - Bake for 60-75 minutes.
 The center of the pie should be set, but soft.
 If the pie edges are browning too much, cover with a foil.